-E = 2004 M = 2013
+E = 2004 L = 2009A

-G = 2004A N = 2017
+G = 2004A M = 2013

-I = 2006 P = 2017A
+I = 2006 N = 2017

-J = 2009 Q = 2021
+J = 2009 P = 2017A

-L = 2009A

-- Federal Reserve indicators.
+- Pederal Reserve indicators.
 Each note has a letter and number designation that corresponds to one of the 12 Federal Reserve Banks (such as A1 = Boston, B2 = New York).
-The letter of each Federal Reserve indicator matches the second letter of the serial number on the note. - 3 Face and back plate number.
+The letter of each Federal Reserve indicator matches the second letter of the serial number on the note. - Face and back plate number.
 The face plate and back plate numbers identify the specific printing plates used to print the face and back of the note.
 The face plate number is found on the face of the note and the back plate number is found on the back of the note.
 (Back plate number not shown.)

-Series year.
-The series year indicates the year in which a new design was approved by the Secretary of the Treasury, or when a signature of a new secretary was incorporated into the design.
+4 Series year.
+The series year indicates the year in which a new design was approved by the Secretary of the Treasury, or the year in which the signature of a new secretary was incorporated into the design.

-When there is a significant change in the note's appearance, capital letters are added following the series year.
-This also happens when there are changes to the signatures of the Secretary of the Treasury or the Treasurer, or when there are significant gaps in production times for a note.
+Capital letters following the series year appear when there is a significant change in the note's appearance, change to the signatures of the Secretary of the Treasury or the Treasurer, or when there has been a significant gap in production times for a note.

-S Note position letter and number.
+5 Note position letter and number.
 The note position letter and number indicate in which position on a plate a note was printed.
 It is a combination of one letter and one number and can be found on the front of the note.